LuckyKo/rimworldmods/README.md

 ---

 **Note**: This mod requires an LLM API to function.
 For local use, we recommend LM Studio or KoboldCpp for the best experience.
 Make sure to use a model that can fit your GPU VRAM together with the game.
-My preffered model to use is L3-8B-Stheno-v3.2 but any of the gemma-3-4B or qwen3-4B work just as well.
+My preferred model to use is L3-8B-Stheno-v3.2 but any of the gemma-3-4B or qwen3-4B work just as well.
+A context window size of 2k is usually enough for this mod.

 ---